ryanlovett-au/mysql-backup-sync/README.md

 This application was written to provide a way to effect incremental backups of remote MySQL databases over sometimes unreliable internet connections.
 It was also written to provide a away to synchronise/move large databases, in active use, that may take several days to finish.

-It is primarily designed to be used with databases that track row level changes through the use of an 'updated_at' column, such as those used by the Laravel framework.
+It is primarily designed to be used with databases that track row level changes through the use of an `updated_at` column, such as those used by the Laravel framework.
 However, other row level change tracking is also supported, such as write-once tables that only ever add new rows (and never edit rows).
 For tables that do not implement either of these approaches, full table sync on each run is also supported.

 ## Requirements